1916 United States presidential election in Illinois

 With 52.56% of the vote, Illinois would prove to be Hughes' fifth strongest state in terms of popular votes percentage after Vermont, New Jersey, Pennsylvania and Iowa.

 This is the second of only three elections in the history of the party that a Democrat won the presidency without winning Illinois (the others being 1884 and 1976).
+This was one of three elections in the 20th century where the state voted for the losing candidate, along with 1976 and 2000.

+In this election, Illinois voted 12.35% to the right of the nation at-large.
+This was the last time that Cook County voted for a Republican that lost nationally.

 Primaries

 The general election coincided with the general election for House as well as those for state offices.

 Turnout

 The total vote in the state-run primary elections (Democratic, Republican, Progressive, Socialist) was 311,486.
 The total vote in the general election was 2,192,707.
 Both major parties (Democratic and Republican), as well as the Progressive Party and Socialist Party, all held non-binding state-run preferential primaries on April 11.

 Democratic

-The 1916 Illinois Democratic presidential primary was held on April 11, 1916 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1916 presidential election.
+The 1916 Illinois Democratic presidential primary was held on April 11, 1916, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1916 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.
 Delegate candidates either were listed on the ballot with their preference on for a particular presidential candidate, or were listed as expressing no preference.